kiegroup/dashboard-builder/builder/README.md

 Distribution Builder
 ==========================

-The 'builder' project generates the product distribution for different applications servers as well as the auto-instalable standalone demo.
+The 'builder' project generates the product distribution for different applications servers.

 Currently, the following artifacts are generated: